pbinkley/microcopying_1940/index.markdown

 you do reduce the cost, there is no question about that.
 And that cost, naturally, is below the 3 1/2¢ rate or I wouldn't be able to charge it.
-In any large-scale project such as might be considered here it is necessary either to pay some <span style="page" id="page110">[p.110]</span> member of the library staff to get those books out of the stacks and look them up and locate them and bring them to the camera, or the library has to charge you for it.
+In any large-scale project such as might be considered here it is necessary either to pay some <span class="page" id="page110">[p.110]</span> member of the library staff to get those books out of the stacks and look them up and locate them and bring them to the camera, or the library has to charge you for it.
 Obviously, I can't impose that burden on the library; I don't, because I arrange